riflechess/riflechess.github.io/stp/summaries/Transportation_Committee.md

 date:
 ---
 #### Meeting Info
-**Type:** Transportation Committee Meeting **Purpose:** Discussion on pedestrian safety, bike lanes, and traffic congestion in Saint Paul **Date/Time:** February 22, 2023, 6:00 PM **Location:** City Hall, Room 200
+**Meeting Type:** Transportation Committee **Purpose:** Review and discuss transportation projects and initiatives in the City of Saint Paul **Date/Time:** Tuesday, March 14, 2023, 6:00 PM **Location:** Saint Paul City Hall, Council Chambers

 #### Summary

-The Transportation Committee meeting focused on three main topics: pedestrian safety, bike lanes, and traffic congestion.
-The first item on the agenda was a proposal to install additional pedestrian signals at busy intersections throughout the city.

-*   **Pedestrian Safety**: A proposal to install more pedestrian signals was presented by committee member Jane Smith.
-The plan aims to reduce accidents involving pedestrians and improve overall safety.
-The proposal received unanimous support from the committee.
-*   **Bike Lanes**: A new bike lane project for Selby Avenue was discussed.
-Committee members expressed concerns about potential conflicts between cyclists and drivers.
-After a brief discussion, it was decided to move forward with the plan but include additional signage to alert drivers of the bike lanes.
-*   **Traffic Congestion**: The issue of traffic congestion on I-35E was brought up by Noecker (Noecker).
-They suggested implementing dynamic tolling to reduce congestion during peak hours.
-While some committee members supported the idea, others expressed concerns about the potential impact on low-income residents who rely heavily on public transportation.
-*   **Vote**: The proposal to implement dynamic tolling received a 5-3 vote in favor of moving forward with further research and discussion.
-Committee members Noecker (Noecker), Tom Johnson, and Rachel Lee opposed the idea.

-The meeting concluded with a decision to schedule another committee meeting to discuss the details of the proposed bike lane project and traffic congestion solutions.
+The Transportation Committee meeting began with a review of current transportation projects, including the proposed bike lane expansion on University Avenue.
+The committee discussed and voted on several items:

+* **Bike Lane Expansion:** Unanimously approved the expansion of bike lanes on University Avenue, with an estimated budget of $1.2 million.
+* **Traffic Signal Modernization:** Approved a plan to modernize traffic signals at 10 intersections citywide, with a total budget of $750,000.
+* **Light Rail Transit (LRT) Expansion:** Discussed but did not vote on the proposed LRT expansion to the eastern part of the city.

+The committee also received updates on several ongoing projects, including the improvement of the Mississippi River bike trail and the implementation of intelligent transportation systems.

+A point of contention arose during the discussion of the proposed LRT expansion.
+Some committee members expressed concerns about the potential impact on local businesses and residents, while others argued that it would improve public safety and reduce congestion.
+However, no formal vote was taken on this item.

+The next Transportation Committee meeting is scheduled for April 11, 2023.